 At dusk, as the sun descends, the hillsides seem to be on fire as the dying light hits the richly coloured foliage.

-At higher altitudes it’s the changing colours of the dying bracken, heather and bilberry bushes that enrich the mountain landscape.
+At higher altitudes the changing colours of the bracken, heather and bilberry bushes enrich the mountain landscape with their breathtaking colours!

 One of the huge pleasures of autumn is the opportunity to indulge in Nature’s rich bounty.

 Our local hiking guides can help you to tell the difference between your girolles and your false chanterelles.

 They also know the best spots at which to fill your basket for that tasty wild mushroom omelette!

 Collect windfall apples along the way and you will most likely be sampling varieties that are native to this corner of the world.